Reinforcement: Other reinforcement terms

-Natural and artificial
+Natural and artificial reinforcement

-In his 1967 paper, Arbitrary and Natural Reinforcement, Charles Ferster proposed classifying reinforcement into events that increase frequency of an operant as a natural consequence of the behavior itself, and events that are presumed to affect frequency by their requirement of human mediation, such as in a token economy where subjects are "rewarded" for certain behavior with an arbitrary token of a negotiable value.
+In his 1967 paper, Arbitrary and Natural Reinforcement, Charles Ferster proposed classifying reinforcement into events that increase the frequency of an operant behavior as a natural consequence of the behavior itself, and events that affect frequency by their requirement of human mediation, such as in a token economy where subjects are rewarded for certain behavior by the therapist.

-In 1970, Baer and Wolf created a name for the use of natural reinforcers called "behavior traps".
-A behavior trap requires only a simple response to enter the trap, yet once entered, the trap cannot be resisted in creating general behavior change.
+In 1970, Baer and Wolf developed the concept of "behavioral traps."
+A behavioral trap requires only a simple response to enter the trap, yet once entered, the trap cannot be resisted in creating general behavior change.
 It is the use of a behavioral trap that increases a person's repertoire, by exposing them to the naturally occurring reinforcement of that behavior.
-Behavior traps have four characteristics:
+Behavioral traps have four characteristics: